basav-ch/tradingplatform-homepage/README.md

+# About the project
-Simple landing page of a trading platform clone.
+Simple landing page of a trading platform using HTML and CSS.
 “This is a non-commercial educational project created to practice front-end development.
 It is not affiliated with or endorsed by any brand.”